florieneholvoet/Optimizing-the-bioartificial-kidney-design-using-computational-fluid-dynamics/README.md

 For multifiber simulations, a two-step strategy was used:
 1. stationary solution of the laminar flow field,
 2. time-dependent solution of species transport.

+This segregated study approach reduced computational cost while producing results equivalent to those obtained from a single combined study.

 Mesh independence was verified through mesh sensitivity analysis for all configurations.